Best General Liability Insurance Companies for Small Businesses in Michigan

 Best for On-Demand Coverage

 You won’t find a lot of coverage flexibility with Thimble.
 It has minimal endorsements and lower limit caps than traditional carriers.
-Claims handling is also weaker, with reviews citing settlement disputes and coverage period technicalities about whether coverage was active when incidents occurred.
+Claims handling is also weaker, with reviews citing settlement disputes and technicalities regarding the coverage period, such as whether coverage was active when incidents occurred.

 Where Thimble performs best:

-• Michigan construction and manufacturing businesses seeking project-based coverage
+• Michigan construction and manufacturing businesses need project-based coverage

-• Gig workers and freelancers needing flexible coverage periods
+• Gig workers and freelancers who need flexible coverage periods

 • Seasonal contractors who turn coverage on and off

-• Businesses comfortable with basic GL and minimal endorsements
+• Businesses wanting just basic general liability and minimal endorsements

 Where Thimble performs less competitively:

-• Hospitality, marketing or wholesale businesses (costs 13% to 31% more)
+• Hospitality, marketing, or wholesale businesses (costs run 13% to 31% higher)

-• Michigan businesses requiring continuous annual coverage for LARA licensing
+• Michigan businesses that need year-round coverage for LARA licensing

-• Companies needing specialized endorsements or high aggregate limits
+• Companies needing specialized endorsements or higher coverage limits

 Learn More: Thimble Review